What is mediation?

 It is very important that children’s opinions are also heard.
-This does not affect the parents rights.
-Children are not permitted to attend the mediation sessions, but have a discussion with a specially trained mediator to hear their perspective, and to help them cope with the current problems in their lives.
-The child decides what information can be shared back to the parents.
+This does not affect the parents’ rights.
+Children are not permitted to attend the mediation sessions but are encouraged to have a discussion with a specially trained mediator to hear their perspective and to help them cope with the change.
+The child decides what information can be shared with the parents.
 Both parents need to agree to the children’s mediation session.

 What’s the point, we’ll either never agree, or my ex just won’t turn up.

 Even if previous attempts at resolution have failed, trained mediators can succeed due to their neutral and professional approach.
 If your ex fails to turn up, the mediator will write to them to explain the purpose of the mediation.
 Sometimes your ex may need an initial meeting by themselves to reassure them of the benefits of mediation.